 The Best Neighborhoods to Live in Kampala

-Kampala is Uganda’s capital city.
-It is massive.
-It’s also pretty spread out.
+Kampala is pretty spread out.
 Some neighborhoods are better than others.
 As a foreigner, you’ll want to live in one of the more upscale neighborhoods for security reasons.
-A few of the best neighborhoods in Kampala include:
+A few of the best neighborhoods include:

-Naalya- Naalya is another popular neighborhood for foreigners.
-The neighborhood is home to a number of international schools, a couple of hospitals, and plenty of restaurants, bars, and shops.
+- Naalya- Naalya is another popular neighborhood for foreigners.
+The neighborhood has a number of international schools, a couple of hospitals, and plenty of restaurants, bars, and shops.
 Naalya is also a very safe neighborhood.
-It is located a bit far from the city centre.
+It is located a bit far from the city center.
+It’s about 7 km to the northeast of downtown.
 I lived here for 3 months and enjoyed it.
 This is a higher-end neighborhood.

-Muyenga- Muyenga is another popular neighborhood for foreigners in Kampala.
+- Muyenga- Muyenga is another popular neighborhood for foreigners.
 This neighborhood is home to many government officials and diplomats.
 It’s known as ‘tank hill’.

-Bukoto- Bukoto is a neighborhood located on the edge of the city center.
+- Bukoto- Bukoto is located on the edge of the city center.
 This area has lots of nice apartment complexes.

 Shopping in Kampala

-If you’re looking for local goods, head to one of the many markets scattered throughout the city.
-Owino Market is the largest market in Kampala, offering everything from fresh fruits and vegetables to fabrics and spices to clothing and artwork.
-You can also find street stalls selling traditional Ugandan crafts such as baskets, carvings, jewelry, and paintings at reasonable prices.
-There are some great plazas downtown too where you can buy clothes, shoes, and accessories from small vendors at affordable prices.
+If you’re looking for local goods, you can shop at one of the many open-air markets throughout the city.
+Owino Market is the largest market in Kampala.
+Here, you can find everything including fresh fruits and vegetables, spices, clothing, and artwork.
+You can also find street stalls selling Ugandan crafts such as baskets, carvings, jewelry, and paintings.
+There are some great plazas downtown where you can buy clothes, shoes, and accessories.

-For grocery shopping, you’ll find modern supermarkets located throughout the city.
+For grocery shopping, there are modern supermarkets located throughout the city.
 Most malls also have a supermarket.
-The supermarkets carry everything you need to cook your favorite dishes.
-To save money, you can also buy food at local markets.
+You can also buy local foods at the markets.

 Bars and Restaurants and Going Out in Kampala

-Cafe Javas is one of the most popular local spots.
+Kampala has some good restaurants.
+You can find both local Ugandan dishes and international cuisine.
+You can find Indian, sushi, Italian, American, or even and even Mexican food.
+Cafe Javas is one of the most popular local restaurants.
 They have a number of locations throughout the city.
 Some other popular restaurants to try include Cantine Divino, Haandi Restaurant, Caramel Cafe, and Il Patio Italian Kitchen.

-For those looking for a night out in Kampala, there are plenty of bars and clubs to choose from.
-For a night out, head to Kololo.
+Kampala also has some great nightlife.
+Ugandans love to party.
+There are plenty of bars and clubs to choose from.
+Kololo is a great neighborhood for going out.
 Here, you’ll find dozens of bars and clubs.
 Guvnor is one of the most popular nightclubs in the city.
 Some other bars and clubs to visit include The Terrace, Bubbles O’learys, Otters, Cask, Kush Lounge, and Illusion.
-There are also many neighborhood bars where you can sit back for a casual drink and people-watch.
+There are also many neighborhood bars where you can grab a casual drink.

 Making Friends in Uganda

 It’s easy to make friends in Uganda.
 You can make friends with other expats by joining expat Facebook groups.
 Make a post introducing yourself and ask if anyone would like to grab a coffee or a drink.
-The expat community in Kampala is pretty small.
+The expat community in Kampala is pretty small and friendly.
 After you meet a few, you’ll likely have a common friend with most expats you meet.

 It’s also easy to make friends with locals.
 Ugandans are friendly people.
-Many Ugandans enjoy making foreign friends.
-Ugandans also love to have a good time.
+Many Ugandans are open to making friends with foreigners.
 You can meet people at bars, parties, and other local events.
 Online dating is also a great way to meet people.
-Once you have a couple of Ugandan friends, they will introduce you to their friends.
+Once you have a couple of Ugandan friends, they will introduce you to their friends and family and you’ll develop a friends group.
+If someone invites you to a party or event, accept.
+There is a good chance you’ll make some friends.

 You do have to be careful about who you make friends with.
 Some people will expect you to pay for everything when you go out.
 People wrongly assume that all foreigners are rich.
-There are also plenty of scammers and con men who will pretend to be your friend and then run various scams.
+There are also plenty of scammers and con men who will pretend to be your friend so they can attempt to run scams on you.
 Romance scams are also common.
-Someone will show interest in you and then ask for money.
+Someone may show interest in you and then start asking for money.

 Dating in Uganda